Khirachora Gopinatha Temple: History

 Over 500 years ago Madhavendra Puri was going to Puri to get some sandalwood for his Sri Gopal deity in Vrindavana.
 After a few days in Navadvipa, Sri Puri started for Odisha.
 Within a few days he arrived at Remuna where Gopinatha is situated.
 Seeing the beauty of the Deity, Madhavendra Puri was overwhelmed.

 In the corridor of the temple, from which people generally viewed the Deity, Madhavendra Puri chanted and danced.
 Then he sat down there and asked a brahmana what kinds of foods they offered to the Deity.
 Madhavendra Puri thought: "I shall inquire from the priest what foods are offered to Gopinatha so that by making arrangements in our kitchen, we can also offer similar foods to Sri Gopala."

 When the Brahman priest was questioned in this matter, he explained in detail the types of food that were offered to the Deity of Gopinatha.
-The brahmana priest said: "In the evening the Deity is offered sweet rice in twelve earthen pots.
+The brahmana priest said: "In the evening the Deity is offered sweetened condensed milk in twelve earthen pots.
 Because the taste is as good as nectar, it is named amrta keli.
-This sweet rice is celebrated throughout the world as gopinatha-ksheer.
+This condensed milk is celebrated throughout the world as gopinatha-ksheer.
 It is not offered anywhere else in the world."

-While Madhavendra Puri was talking with the brahmana priest, the sweet rice was placed before the Deity as an offering.
-Seeing this Madhavendra Puri thought "If, without my asking, a little sweet rice is given to me, I could then taste it and make a similar preparation to offer my Lord Gopala."
-Then immediately Madhavendra Puri realised his mistake in desiring to taste the sweet rice, and he immediately repented, "I have committed an offence.
+While Madhavendra Puri was talking with the brahmana priest, the condensed milk was placed before the Deity as an offering.
+Seeing this Madhavendra Puri thought "If, without my asking, a little condensed milk is given to me, I could then taste it and make a similar preparation to offer my Lord Gopala."
+Then immediately Madhavendra Puri realised his mistake in desiring to taste the condensed milk, and he immediately repented, "I have committed an offence.
 I have desired to taste the preparation before it was offered to the Lord."
 Thinking in this way Puri Goswami left and went to a nearby vacant marketplace.
 Sitting there he began to chant.

 After finishing the worship to Gopinatha the Pujari (priest) rested.
-In a dream Gopinath told him to get up and take the pot of khira that he had hidden under his garments and to give it to Madhavendra Puri.
+In a dream Gopinath told him to get up and take the pot of ksira that he had hidden under his garments and to give it to Madhavendra Puri.
 The Pujari got up, found the sweet, and brought it to Madhavendra Puri.
 The Pujari told him For you Sri Gopinatha has stolen kshira.
 There is no other fortunate man like you.
 This is how the deity got the name "Kshira Chora Gopinatha".
 'Kshira' means condensed milk, and 'Chora' means thief.

-Specialty

-One can get delicious kshira here called as Amruta Keli.
-The Gopinatha kshira is a preparation of homemade condensed milk, sugar, and cream, with a sprinkling of raisins.
-It comes in pots, which are personally tasted by Lord Gopinatha.

-Pilgrims

-Pilgrims from all over India visit all around the year.
-Local residents visit on every occasion and festivals.
-Western ISKCON devotees often visit the temple.
-The Founder Acharya of ISKCON A. C. Bhaktivedanta Swami Prabhupada established an ISKCON Center in Toronto, Canada, and named it "New Remuna Dham" - the presiding deity in temple is named Sri Radha Kshira Chora Gopinatha.